Zorik28/QRkot_spreadsheets/README.md

 ### Description
 The application for the Charitable Foundation for Supporting Kittens.
-The QRKot Foundation can have multiple projects.
+The QRkot Foundation can have multiple projects.
 Each project has a name, description and amount to be raised.
 After the required amount is collected, the project is closed.